-There are many professing Christians who hold to the belief that we are all born sinners, and for this primary reason they say that God condemns us for an eternity in hell (bar receiving reconciliation through Christ).
+There are many professing Christians who hold to the belief that we are all born sinners.
+And for this primary reason, they say God condemns mankind for an eternity in hell – bar those He selects for salvation.
 Bear in mind, they profess this to be so, not because we have done anything wrong, but for the simple reason of being born!
 But are we actually born sinners, and does God condemn mankind to an eternity of misery for being born?

 Popular belief of “Original Sin” – being born sinners

 Advocates of the “Original sin” doctrine state that when Adam sinned the just wrath and condemnation that he deserved for disobeying God was also passed down genetically / biologically to all of his descendants.
 Therefore, God, they believe, condemns all of mankind to hell to an eternal misery because we supposedly biologically inherited the guilt of Adam’s sin!

 Adam most likely repented of his sin and continued in faith and obedience to God.
 Because

 1. the bible does not refer to him as evil as it does Cain, and

 2. Abel was a righteous man (Heb.
 11:4), which means that he must have learnt about God through Adam).
 But let’s continue and pursue the Biblical truth of the matter.
 The truth of the matter could change your way of thinking and your life.